-Arlington PD Releasing New Information About Amber Hagerman Abduction 25 Years Later
+25 Years Later: Arlington Police Renews Public Interest In Amber Hagerman Case As Search For Suspect Continues

 Officials believe someone, somewhere knows something about the abduction and murder.

+As soon as February, police said they plan to submit evidence to a lab that will use a new process to try to develop a DNA profile that could lead to a suspect.
+Investigators said the evidence, which they would not describe, has been reviewed several times since the murder, including by the FBI.

+They cautioned there is not much evidence, and this is only an attempt.
+However, new techniques in developing DNA profiles have led to a break in cold cases over the past year, including the 1974 murder of Carla Walker in Fort Worth.
+Othram, a forensics lab in the Woodlands, was able to develop a DNA and use genealogy to lead investigators toward a suspect in that case.

-A dedicated tip line has been set up for the public to provide any information, no matter how insignificant – 817-575-8823.
+A dedicated tip line has been set up for the public to provide any information, no matter how insignificant: 817-575-8823.

 Oak Farms Dairy is also offering a $10,000 reward for information leading to an arrest and conviction in the case.